PelleLille/hsl-docs/literals.rst

 Function
 --------

-Both `anonymous functions` (lambas) and `named function pointers` (references to functions) are available.
+Both `anonymous functions` (closures) and `named function pointers` (references to functions) are available.
 This datatype is primarly used to be passed as callbacks to other functions.

 .. _anonymous_functions:

 Anonymous functions
 ^^^^^^^^^^^^^^^^^^^

 An anonymous function is a unnamed :ref:`function <user_function>`, it can be passed as value to a function or assigned to a variable.
+An anonymous function can also act as a :ref:`closure <closure>`.
 The :ref:`global-keyword` variable scoping rules apply.

 .. code-block:: hsl